-In line with our Articles at least two Directors must be on a Committee.
+In line with our Articles at least two Directors must be on a sub-committee of the Board.
 Any member of a Committee may give one months' notice in writing of intention to withdraw from the membership of a Committee.